Staffordshire and Worcestershire Canal: Competition

 Trade declined when the newer Worcester and Birmingham Canal was opened in 1815, providing a more direct route between Birmingham and Bristol.
 To remain competitive, the company increased the hours when locks could be used, and by 1830 they were available 24 hours a day.
 Another setback occurred when the Birmingham and Liverpool Junction Canal opened its new route to Chester and Merseyside, meeting the canal at Autherley Junction.
 This took much of the traffic from the section to Great Haywood.
 Faced with a high volume of trade using the 1/2 mi stretch between Aldersley and Autherley Junctions, the company levied very high tolls.

-In order to resolve the situation the Birmingham Canal Company and the Birmingham and Liverpool Junction Company jointly promoted an act of Parliament to authorise a short canal that would have left the Birmingham Canal at a higher level than the junction, crossed the Staffordshire and Worcestershire by an aqueduct, and then dropped down by a series of locks to join the Birmingham and Liverpool Junction Canal north of Autherley junction.
-The canal company decided to reduce its tolls rather than lose the trade altogether.
+In order to resolve the situation the Birmingham Canal Company and the Birmingham and Liverpool Junction Company jointly promoted a bill in Parliament in February 1836, which would have authorised a short canal – the Tettenhall and Autherley Canal and Aqueduct – that would have left the Birmingham Canal at a higher level than the junction, crossed the Staffordshire and Worcestershire by an aqueduct, and then dropped down by a series of locks to join the Birmingham and Liverpool Junction Canal north of Autherley junction.
+The canal company decided to reduce its tolls rather than lose the trade altogether, and the bill was withdrawn.
 Further concessions were obtained by the other two canal companies by threats to resurrect the plans on two subsequent occasions.